eduardagoulart/eduardagoulart/README.md

 ### About me 👋

-I'm Brazilian, borned and raised at Minas Gerais.
+I'm Brazilian, born and raised in Minas Gerais.
 I love playing around with data and learn new things
 - 🔭 I’m currently working as a Lead Data Engineer
 - 🌱 I'm learning PySpark
 - 👯 I’m looking to collaborate with any Data Engineering/Data Science project